-LAST UPDATED April 11, 2019 ITEM Parameter Criteria Notes Aboveground piping or tubing shall be identified including on outside of insulation where applicable, by one of the following: a) The entire piping or tubing system shall be painted yellow- orange; 9 Pipe Identification b) The piping or tubing system shall be provided with yellow- orange banding that has a minimum width of 1"; c) The piping or tubing system shall be labelled or marked "DIGESTER GAS", utilizing labels or markings; Another color scheme approved by IEUA or the authority having jurisdiction.
+LAST UPDATED June 2024 ITEM Parameter Criteria Notes 8 Purge Points Purge Points shall be provided in the piping at each branch system manual shut off valve, at both sides of the valve, and at other necessary points in the system Purge Points shall not be less than 1⁄2" ID and shall be fitted with a manual shut off valve, which shall be plugged or capped 9 Pipe Identification Aboveground piping or tubing shall be identified including on outside of insulation where applicable, by one of the following: a) The entire piping or tubing system shall be painted yelloworange; b) The piping or tubing system shall be provided with yelloworange banding that has a minimum width of 1"; c) The piping or tubing system shall be labelled or marked "DIGESTER GAS", utilizing labels or markings; d) Another color scheme approved by IEUA or the authority having jurisdiction.
 10 Insulation To be installed on heat exchanger supply and return lines and heat exchanger body, as well as gas mixing piping.
 Glass fiber molded pipe insulation 2" thick c/w stainless steel jacketing, or approved equivalent.